ksasao/MomentStack/README.md

 - **Parameters:**
     - `p=@<lat>,<lng>,<zoom>z` (required) sets the map center and zoom.
     - `t=<text>` supplies popup content.
 Newlines (`\n`) are converted to `<br>` for readability.
 HTML tags are escaped to prevent XSS.
-    - `d=<device-ip-or-url>` enables the edit overlay/current-location button and points the page at the device that will handle API requests.
+    - `d=<device-ip-or-url>` enables the edit overlay/current-location button and points the page at the device API endpoint.
 - The map is rendered with Leaflet 1.9 and OpenStreetMap tiles; zoom controls appear at the bottom-left.
+- When in edit mode (with `d` parameter), the update button sends location data to the device, which then redirects to a clean shareable URL without the `d` parameter.

 ## Device API
-- `GET /api/location` → `{ lat, lng, zoom, text, pos }` representing the values stored in NVS.
-- `GET /api/location?lat=<lat>&lng=<lng>&zoom=<zoom>&text=<text>&return=<url>` updates the stored location and text, then redirects the browser.
-The `return` parameter (optional) specifies the absolute URL for redirection; the `d` parameter is automatically stripped from the return URL.
+- `GET /api/location?lat=<lat>&lng=<lng>&zoom=<zoom>&text=<text>` updates the stored location and text (text limited to 64 characters), saves to NVS, then returns an HTML page that redirects the browser to a shareable map URL built from the stored values.
+The redirect URL is always constructed from the device's Preferences, not from request parameters, ensuring data integrity.
-- `POST /api/location` accepts form-urlencoded fields `lat`, `lng`, `zoom`, `text`, and optional `return` (absolute URL) used for redirecting the browser back to the share link.
-- `OPTIONS /api/location` responds with permissive CORS headers so the hosted UI can talk to the device from a different origin while both reside on the same LAN.
+- Input validation: coordinates must be within valid ranges (lat: -90 to 90, lng: -180 to 180).
+Invalid input returns a 400 error with plain text message.
+- Security: All HTML and JavaScript output is properly escaped to prevent XSS attacks.
+Content Security Policy headers are applied to redirect responses.

 ## Additional Resources
 - Detailed Japanese walkthrough: https://qiita.com/ksasao/items/fb02ea463a9a5fd3823f